Bed Bug Travel Tips

 Traveling requires you to pass through airports, hotel lobbies, hotel rooms, and more with your luggage, meaning you’re coming in contact with a lot of heavily trafficked areas.
 Just as it’s important to stay vigilant about checking for bed bugs at your hotel, it’s equally if not more essential to inspect your luggage once you return home.
 Some tips to keep your luggage bed bug-free include:

 - Consider placing your luggage in a plastic trash bag or other plastic covering while it is sitting in your hotel room.

 - When you arrive home, inspect your suitcases outdoors before bringing them inside.
 Once you unpack, use a vacuum to clean out the interior of the bag.
 Garment steamers also work well to kill and bugs or eggs inside.

 - Wash all your unpacked clothes, worn or not worn, in a hot water cycle before putting them away in your dresser or closet.

 Professional Help for Bed Bug Removal

-If you’ve followed all the above prevention tips and still come home with bed bugs after traveling, give the experts at Enviro Safe a call.
+If you’ve followed all the above prevention tips and still come home with bed bugs after traveling, give the experts at Western Exterminator a call.
 We can help protect you and your family from worrying about bed bugs biting and infesting your home!

 SERVING CUSTOMERS IN THE LAS VEGAS AND HENDERSON AREAS